UNLV-SPFG/UNLV-SPFG.github.io/README.md

 `$ bundle install`

 ### Build
-Jekyll is a static site generator, so we need Jekyll to build the site before we can view it.
+[Jekyll](https://jekyllrb.com/) is a static site generator, so we need it to build the site before we can view it.
 You can run the following command in the root of your local repo to both build and serve it locally:

 `$ bundle exec jekyll serve`

 This will run a local web server that you can view at `http://localhost:4000` with your browser.

-## Making changes
+## Making Changes
 If you're new to Jekyll, we strongly recommend following their < 30-minute [Step by Step Tutorial](https://jekyllrb.com/docs/step-by-step/01-setup/) to understand its core structure and basics.

 For theme _independent_ changes to the site's __content__ or __structure__, see Jekyll's [Docs](https://jekyllrb.com/docs/) by relevant topic.